vicenteherrera/psa-checker/README.md

 ### Checking a Helm chart

-You can run `tempalte` for a Helm chart with your specific parameters, and feed the renderd YAML to this tool to have an evaluation for the whole chart.
+You can run `template` for a Helm chart with your specific parameters, and feed the renderd YAML to this tool to have an evaluation for the whole chart.
+This is useful to run locally from your computer without any cluster, or on a pipeline before deploying anything, and let it fail if the desired PSS level is breached.

 ```bash
 # You can process a Helm chart from stdin